Xyphos/KSP_KeyNode/README.md

-# KSP_KeyNode
+# KeyNode for Kerbal Space Program
-Manipulate Map View Maneuver Nodes using the Number Pad on your Keyboard.
+Manipulate Maneuver Nodes in Map View using the Number Pad on your Keyboard.

+New Features:
+v1.0 - Included seamless MechJeb integration, see the wiki for keybindings